-Being a Colin Powell fan, I read his book, It Worked For Me when it first came out.
+Being a Colin Powell fan, I read his book, It Worked For Me.

 Secretary of State Colin Powell, Four Star General Colin Powell, former Chairman of the Joint Chiefs Colin Powell, I have long appreciated his approach to diplomacy and civility.